reidmorrison/semantic_logger/README.md

     Default: 0.0

   :payload
+    Optional, Hash payload

+  :exception
-    Optional, either a Ruby Exception object or a Hash
+    Optional, Ruby Exception object to log along with the duration of the supplied block
 ```

 #### Logging levels